cnnrbrn/noroff-programming-foundations-content/week-1/lesson-4.md

 }
 ```

 Once we've written the function, we need to `call` (or `execute` or `invoke`) it.
 Without calling the function, the code inside it won't run.
-The JavaScript engine knows about it, but won't execute it.
+The browser knows about it, but won't execute it.

 We call a function using its name and parenthesis.